Ultracompact ultralow power ECR technology

 An ECR plasma cavity as small as a thumb

 The core element of our products is a patented microwave discharge system as small as a thumb.
 The founders of Polygon Physics developed the first one in 2009 at a French research lab as a low cost microwave ion source for surface treatment purposes.
 Generally, when designing such a source, a magnetron is chosen as microwave power supply.
 This works nicely, but the coupling of the magnetron to the discharge chamber induces quite a lot of mechanical and microwave constraints (e.g. impedance matching).
-For COMIC they decided to use a transmitter comparable to the ones used inside cellular phones (peak power around 2 GHz, in the range of 1 W) with a matching resonant microwave cavity.
+For COMIC and TES, they decided to use a transmitter comparable to the ones used inside cellular phones (peak power around 2 GHz, in the range of 1 W) with a matching resonant microwave cavity.
 At such low power the geometry needs to be very compact.
 The end result easily fits into the palm of your hand.

 ECR plasma in short